Adhesive vs Suction Car Mount in Summer: 30-Day Peel, Slip, and Reposition Test

 Suction outcomes split by seal consistency: better cups stayed repeatable with minimal fuss; average setups still held but started needing occasional lock confidence checks after hotter restarts.

-Neither category "failed" dramatically.
+Neither category failed dramatically.
 The difference was friction rhythm: how often small corrections interrupted routine.

 Week 3: slip versus peel patterns become obvious